kenanbhco/my_steam_data/README.md

   - [5.
 Reporting](#5-reporting)
 - [Future Work](#future-work)

+---

 ## Overview
-This project analyzes my Steam gaming profile to gain insights into my gaming habits and inform future decisions regarding game purchases and play.
-By leveraging data from my Steam account, I aim to answer key questions about the games I own, their types, my playtime, achievements, and purchasing trends.
+This project analyzes my Steam gaming profile to address specific questions about unplayed games and purchase trends.
+The goal is to determine whether there are unplayed games in my library that I might enjoy and to identify trends in my game purchases during Steam sale periods.
+By leveraging data from my Steam account, I aim to draw actionable insights that could optimize my gaming experience and purchasing behavior.

+---

 ## Motivation
-As a gamer with a growing library, I often find it challenging to manage my purchases and discover games I might enjoy playing.
+With a growing library of games, it's often challenging to identify titles worth exploring and manage purchasing habits effectively.
 This project will help me:
-- Identify trends in my gaming preferences.
+- Identify potential hidden gems in my unplayed games library.
-- Uncover games I own but have not yet played.
-- Plan future purchases based on my gaming habits and achievements.
-- Organize my budget effectively by understanding the dates when I am most likely to purchase games, such as during sales or seasonal events.
-- Optimize my gaming experience by identifying games I might enjoy but have overlooked.
+- Understand how Steam sale events influence my purchasing behavior.
+- Use the findings to inform future gaming decisions, such as prioritizing unplayed games or planning purchases during sales.

+---

-## Key Questions
+## Key Questions and Hypotheses

-This project aims to answer the following questions:
-1. **Which type of games have I purchased the most?**
-2. **Which type of games have I played the most?**
-3. **How many games have I bought but never played?**
-4. **During which dates did I purchase the most games?**
-5. **Which type of games have I collected the most achievements in?**
+### **Questions**
+1. **Are there unplayed games in my library that I might enjoy playing?**
+2. **Is there a correlation between Steam sale events and the number of games purchased?**

+### **Hypotheses**
+1. **Unplayed Games Hypothesis**:
+   *There are unplayed games in my library that align with my gaming preferences and have high ratings, making them worth playing.*
+   This hypothesis will be tested by combining genre-based preferences with game ratings to rank unplayed games.

+2. **Steam Sale Hypothesis**:
+   *The number of games purchased significantly increases during Steam sale periods, suggesting a strong correlation between sale events and purchasing behavior.*
+   This hypothesis will be tested by comparing purchase trends during known Steam sale periods with non-sale periods.

+---

 ## Dataset
 The data will be sourced from my Steam profile using: